Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Thorong La Pass

 Thorong La Paas, a high mountain pass nested in the Annapurna region, is the highest point we can reach on the Annapurna circuit trek.
-From an altitude of 5416m, the top of the pass offers a panoramic view of the Annapurna range, Dhaulagiri, Manaslu, and Fisthtail.
+From an altitude of 5,416 m, the top of the pass offers a panoramic view of the Annapurna range, Dhaulagiri, Manaslu, and Fisthtail.
 However, the view doesn’t come easy, as you will face challenges of uphill and downhill climbs, the risk of altitude sickness, and harsh weather conditions.
 But for those willing to conquer these challenges, the vistas from the top are totally worthwhile.

 Tilicho Lake

-The Annapurna circuit trail also passes through Tilicho Lake, which is the world’s second-highest lake, sitting at an altitude of 4991m.
+The Annapurna circuit trail also passes through Tilicho Lake, which is the world’s second-highest lake, sitting at an altitude of 4,920 m.
 Surrounded by Khangsar Himal, the Muktinath Peak, and the Tilicho Himal, the lake gives a stunning view.
 Reaching the lake itself is a joyful experience as you will walk past diverse and beautiful landscapes.
 The pleasant surroundings of the Annapurna region add extra excitement to the journey.

 Jomsom